transparency-dev/armored-witness-applet/trusted_applet/internal/storage/README.md

 #### Failed/interrupted writes

-For a failed write to the storage to have any permanent effect at all, it must have succeeded in writing at least the 1st sector of the update record, and so the stored header checksum will be invalid.
+For a failed write to the storage to have any permanent effect at all, it must have succeeded in writing at least the 1st block of the update record, and so the stored header checksum will be invalid.
 This allows the failure to be detected when reading back with high probability.

 The maximum permitted `RecordData` size is restricted to `(TotalSlotSize/3) - len(Header)`; this prevents a failed write obliterating all or part of the previous successful write, so unless the failed write is the first attempt to write to the slot, there will always be a valid previous record available (modulo storage fabric failure).